Aliyu Babba: Defeat and capture

-In 1903, While on a Homage visit to Sokoto, the British's Kano-Sokoto Expedition attacked Kano.
+In 1903, while on a Homage visit to Sokoto, the British's Kano-Sokoto Expedition attacked Kano.
 It is still being debated as to whether Aliyu had been informed of the British attack before he left for Sokoto or Not.
 In February 1903, British forces captured Kano while Aliyu was away with the Emirate's large contingent elite cavalry.
-On receiving news of the Fall of Kano at Sokoto, Aliyu and the Kano cavalry embarked on a march to retake the Emirate.
-After three successful encounters with the British at Gusau and Zamfara, In March 1903, the Kano cavalry was ambushed at Kwatarkwashi.
+On receiving news of the fall of Kano at Sokoto, Aliyu and the Kano cavalry embarked on a march to retake the Emirate.
+After three encounters with the British at Gusau and Zamfara, in March 1903, the Kano cavalry was ambushed at Kwatarkwashi.
 In the ensuing battle, Vazier Ahmadu was killed and at some point before or after that, Aliyu took to flight in a Mahadist Hijira.
-With the defeat of the Kano cavalry, The Wambai of Kano – Abbass surrendered to the British while the remnant of the Kano Cavalry that returned to Sokoto was integrated into the Caliphal force.
+With the defeat of the Kano cavalry, the Wambai of Kano – Abbass surrendered to the British while the remnant of the Kano Cavalry that returned to Sokoto was integrated into the Caliphal force.
 Months later, Aliyu was captured by the French in modern-day Niger Republic and handed over to the British.